 - ''Shadows on the Moon features this.
 Understandable, since the country the novel takes place is heavily based on Japan.

-- Queen's song "Teo Torriatte (Let Us Cling Together)" uses this — it's hard to tell, because Freddie Mercury's pronunciation is terrible, and the lyrics sheets use archaic romanization that renders "wo" as a terminal "o" on the end of the preceding word, rendering portions of the lyrics gibberish to people only familiar with more recent romanization systems.
+- Queen's song "Teo Torriatte (Let Us Cling Together)" uses this — it's presumably 手をとりあって, but it's hard to tell because it uses an archaic romanization system.
+(Under the current most widely used one it would be rendered Te o toriatte).
 This isn't enough to make it one of The Oldest Ones in the Book, but it is enough to make it Older Than They Think.
 This being the 70s, the song was written specifically as a thank you to their vast legions of Japanese fans.

 - A similar example would be their song "Mustapha", which is basically Gratuitous Arabic.
 At least "Let Us Cling Together" used real words.

-- And of course, Styx.
+- Styx.
 Domo Arigato, Mr. Roboto, Mata au hi made, domo arigato, Mr. Roboto, himitsu wo shiritai...
-Despite the hideous accent (though what could be expected from a robot) it's more or less correct Japanese though.
+Despite the hideous accent (though what could be expected from a robot) it's more or less correct Japanese though.note

-- But who can forget Chicago doign a Japanese version of Questions 67 & 68 while on tour in Japan...
+- Chicago doing a Japanese version of Questions 67 & 68 while on tour in Japan...

-- There's also the Freezepop song "Tenisu no Boifurendo", which is sung completely in Japanese, except lacking any semblance of correct pronunciation.
+- The Freezepop song "Tenisu no Boifurendo", which is sung completely in Japanese, except lacking any semblance of correct pronunciation.
 It's actually quite hilarious.

-- To be more specific, the verses and a few lines in the bridge are sung in Japanese (with an unintentionally hilarious accent) while the rest is still in German.
+- A "Japanese" version of Tokio Hotel's Durch den Monsun.
+By "Japanese" we mean "the verses and a few lines in the bridge are sung in Japanese (with an unintentionally hilarious accent) while the rest is still in German".

-- Gwen Stefani and her "aww, super-kawaii!" near the start of the videoclip for "Hollaback Girl".
+- Her "aww, super-kawaii!" near the start of the videoclip for "Hollaback Girl".

 - "Mitchiko from Tokyo", as recorded by Gene Vincent, features garbled Japanese ("Wa tasi noko domo") and one instance of butchered German in the lyrics.
-To be fair, Gene Vincent pronounces "geisha" right and mushing "number ichiban" into "numb and itchy bun" was possibly deliberate on his part.
+(How much this was done deliberately so "number ichiban" became "numb and itchy bun" is unknown).